If you're comparing 6sense and Lusha, you're looking at two different tools that happen to serve the same revenue teams.

 Contact data quality: Lusha's specialty, 6sense's secondary function

 Contact data is where Lusha was born.
-The company started in 2016 as a crowdsourced data community and spent five years bootstrapping to over 520,000 users before raising a dollar of funding.
+The company started as a crowdsourced data community and spent years building to over 520,000 users before raising external funding.
 That origin shows in the product: the Chrome Extension is the fastest way to go from a LinkedIn profile to a verified phone number and email.

-Lusha claims 98% email deliverability and 85-86% phone accuracy across its 280M+ contact database, sourced from "business-only contacts from professional communities, trusted partners, and vetted contributors" (they state they never scrape LinkedIn).
+Lusha claims 98% email deliverability and 85-86% phone accuracy across its 280M+ contact database, sourced from business-only contacts from professional communities and trusted partners (Lusha states it does not scrape LinkedIn).
 Customer stories back this up: NEXTGEN reported 90% phone accuracy after testing seven to eight competing databases, and Revium reported 95% email deliverability after comparing six providers.

-6sense has contact data (450M B2B profiles, 100M+ emails, 55M+ direct dials), but it's accessed through a credit system designed for targeted outreach, not bulk enrichment.
+6sense has contact data (415M+ profiles, 100M+ emails, 55M+ direct dials), but it is accessed through a credit system designed for targeted outreach, not bulk enrichment.
+Credits do not roll over between periods, and the free tier offers only 50 credits/month with no intent data or predictive scoring included.

 For teams where data accuracy is the primary buying criterion, ZoomInfo's verification infrastructure is hard to replicate.